 A top choice for Old Town Dubrovnik accommodations is The Pucic Palace, which is both elegant and historic.
 That said, there are less expensive alternatives.

 To the east of the walled city, numerous holiday apartments are perched above the coastline.
-We like staying in this area because it has easy access to the best Dubrovnik Beaches.
+We prefer staying in this area for easy access to the best Dubrovnik Beaches.

 Northwest of the Old Town are Gruz and Lapad.
-We liked staying in Gruz for its proximity to the bus station and ferry port, while our time in Lapad was an excellent retreat to nature and away from the crowds.
-Both are also well-connected by bus to the historic center.
+We liked staying in Gruz for its proximity to the bus station and ferry port, while our time in Lapad was an excellent escape to nature and from the crowds.

 Read our complete guide of What To Do in Dubrovnik!